albertlarsan68/albertlarsan68/README.md

 ### Hi there 👋

+If you want to discuss with me, I am on the [rust-lang zulip](https://rust-lang.zulipchat.com).
+You can also create a discussion in the [albertlarsan68/albertlarsan68](https://github.com/albertlarsan68/albertlarsan68) repo.

 <!--
 **albertlarsan68/albertlarsan68** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.